bytebase/bytebase.com/content/docs/introduction/supported-databases.md

 - BigQuery
 - DynamoDB
 - Databricks
+- CockroachDB - 24.1 and above, PostgreSQL compatible syntax supported only.

 Bytebase usually works fine with older database versions, we just won't support features specific to those older versions.
 We may add other open source databases in the future.